🔖 6 min read

 Choosing the Best Bonsai Pot

-The bonsai pot is accountable for about half of the tree’s life.
+The Bonsai pot is accountable for about half of the tree’s life.
 It must be low, but wide enough to support the plant’s roots.
 Some trees may require larger pots to allow the upper parts of the tree to hang lower than the top of the roots.

 Picking a pot must be sufficient for a tree to grow and surpass a particular stage.
 Apart from this, the aesthetic of the pot must also complement the tree composition to highlight its portrayal of a full tree on a miniature scale.